-ALL STUDENTS TAKE THE EXAMS AT THE SAME TIME
+ALL STUDENTS TAKE EXAMS AT THE SAME TIME

-All students take the exams at the same time.
+All students take the exams through Canvas.
+Midterm 1 is on September 28, Midterm 2 on October 26, and the final on December 14 (see the weekly schedule).
+All three exams start at 5:00pm CST.
+Only calculators and your own notes from watching the videos and reading the textbook are allowed on the exams.
 As the schedule of the exams is set far ahead, please arrange with your professors in other classes and/or employers that you can take these exams at the specified times.